The May 2014 theme for the Recipe Redux is a recipe made with tea, so today I present to you: Matcha Green Tea Chocolate Chip Brownies!

-When I was thinking of what I could make, I was picturing a dessert with the vibrant green color of the Matcha Green Tea, which is what I wanted to use.
+When I was thinking of what I could make, I was picturing a dessert with the vibrant green color of the Matcha Green Tea, which is the tea I wanted to use.

-They have a hint of the classic Matcha Green Tea flavor and a loaded with melted chocolate chips.
+They have a hint of the classic Matcha Green Tea flavor and are loaded with melted chocolate chips.

-Here’s some typical ingredients found in a Matcha Green Tea Chocolate Chip Brownie recipe that’s full of refined flour, refined sugar, butter and eggs:
+Typical ingredients found in a traditional Matcha Green Tea Chocolate Chip Brownie recipe contain refined flour, refined sugar, butter and eggs:

 Ingredients: 1 cup all-purpose flour, 1 tablespoon match green tea powder, 1 cup white sugar, 1 stick unsalted butter, 2 eggs, 1 1/2 cup white chocolate chips, baking soda and salt